 Alliance of Women Film Journalists Top 100 Films List—The AFWJ selected its top-100 film list in response to the fact that the nominees for the American Film Institute's 2007 list included very few films directed by women.

 American Film Institute 100 Years… 100 Movies—This is arguably the most familiar list of top films.
 Several of the links on this page are to lists inspired by or in response to this list.
-There is also a list of nominees in a PDF file via the Internet Archive.
+There is also a list of nominees in a PDF file from the Internet Archive.

 American Film Institute The Greatest Movie Musicals of All Time—The AFI selected a smaller list of the best musicals.
-There is also a copy of the ballot in a PDF file via the Internet Archive.
+There is also a copy of the ballot in a PDF file from the Internet Archive.

 American Film Institute AFI's 10 Top Ten—Rather than create a sinlge list, the AFI in 2008 created top-ten lists in each of ten genres: animation, fantasy, romantic comedy, science-fiction, western, gangster, sports, courtroom drama, mystery, and epic.
-Put together, these form a mainstream leaning list.

 Associação Brasileira de Críticos de Cinema [Brazilian Association of Film Critics] 100 melhores filmes brasileiros [100 best Brazilian films]—Prestents the results of a critics poll of the top Brazilian films.
 There are also lists of the best Brazilian documentaries and best Brazilian animated films.
 These sites are in Portuguese.